TRAINS - Auto-Magical Experiment Manager & Version Control for AI

 See examples here

-We have a demo server up and running at https://demoapp.trainsai.io.
-You can try out TRAINS and test your code with it.
-Note that it resets every 24 hours and all of the data is deleted.
+Note that the demo server resets every 24 hours and all of the logged data is deleted.

 After installing and configuring, you can access your configuration file at